symfony/symfony-docs/translation.rst

 .. code-block:: terminal

+    # shows all the messages that should be translated for the French language
+    $ php bin/console translation:update --dump-messages fr

-    # updates the French translation file with the missing strings for that locale
+    # updates the French translation files with the missing strings for that locale
-    $ php bin/console translation:update --dump-messages --force fr
+    $ php bin/console translation:update --force fr

+    # check out the command help to see its options (prefix, output format, domain, etc.)
+    $ php bin/console translation:update --help

 The ``translation:update`` command looks for missing translations in: